PRACTICE TESTS FOR ILLINOIS DRIVER’S PERMITS

 Adult Book Group: Meets on the first Wednesday of each month at 6 pm for a book discussion.
 All meetings are free and open to the public.

-Card-Making Class: Meets on the third Monday of each month at 5:30 pm.
+Card-Making Class: Meets on the third Monday of each month at 5:30 pm. (except in January, February, and March we meet on the fourth Monday night due to library closure for holidays and the election).
 Young adults, as well as adults, are welcome.
 No experience is necessary.
-A $4 fee will be collected for paper supplies each month to make two cards.
+A $2 fee per card will be collected for paper supplies each month.
 Call the library at 944-6452 to register.
 Registration is required.

-Adult Display or Children's Display cases: Contact Donna Murray at 944-6452 if you would like to sign-up to display your collections at the library.
+Adult Display or Children's Display cases: Contact Lori O'Mara for Adult Collections or Sandy Rahn for Children's Collections at 944-6452 if you would like to sign-up to display your collections at the library.

 Entry Displays: The Library is grateful to the Geneseo Community Park District Quilters Guild for coordinating the rotating display of quilts.
 Be sure to look for the rotating exhibit of art and quilts at the library’s entrance.
 The Geneseo Art League and Geneseo Community Quilters Guild change out the exhibits on a regular basis.